-- TB scrofula

-- Tends to occur in children over 5

-- Associated with TB exposure or risk factors: Travel to endemic areas and consumption of unpasteurized dairy products (M. bovis)

-- Most often in cervical chains (could be anywhere)

-- Associated with larger TST induration

-- Non-tuberculous or atypical mycobacterial scrofula

-- More likely in children < 5

-- More frequently in submandibular and submental chains.
+- TB scrofula - Tends to occur in children over 5 yrs of age - Associated with TB exposure or risk factors: Travel to endemic areas and consumption of unpasteurized dairy products (M. bovis) - Most often in cervical chains (could be anywhere) - Associated with larger TST induration - Non-tuberculous or atypical mycobacterial scrofula - More likely in children < 5 yrs of age - More frequently in submandibular and submental chains. - Cat scratch disease - More common in axilla and groin - Exposure to kittens and history of scratches common

-- Cat Scratch Disease

-- More common in axilla and groin

-- Exposure to kittens and history of scratches common